A local guide to the most romantic experiences in Orlando for couples

 A list of the most romantic experiences in Orlando just isn’t complete without a mention of the Dr. Phillips Center for the Performing Arts.
 Housing local events such as PechaKucha Night Orlando, concerts from big names like Jason Mraz, musical performances from the Orlando Philharmonic Orchestra and Broadway shows like Rent, our local hub for the arts delivers on all fronts.
 Arrive early to relax with a glass of wine before the show.
 Nearby dinner options include Kres Chophouse, The Rusty Spoon, and The Boheme, just to name a few.

-Taking flight on the ICON Orlando in a private capsule, complete with two glasses of champagne, has romantic proposal written all over it (guys, take note).
+Taking flight on the Coca-Cola Orlando Eye in a private capsule, complete with two glasses of champagne, has romantic proposal written all over it (guys, take note).
 This slightly over-the-top excursion sends you 400 feet in the air to marvel at Orlando.
 Try timing your flight with the sunset or the theme park fireworks.
-Private capsules are available for $275 with champagne.
-You also have the option to include champagne with a non-private flight for $14/person.
-Regular tickets sans champagne begin at $26/person, but there’s almost always a Florida Resident promotion available.
+Private capsules are available for $350 with champagne.
+You also have the option to include champagne with a non-private flight for $34/person.
+Regular tickets sans champagne begin at $25/person, but there’s almost always a Florida Resident promotion available.

 One of our resident Disney experts and contributors, Hannah Green, considers Disney’s BoardWalk one of the more romantic, outside-the-parks experiences to be had.
 Some of her recommended date night experiences include an upscale dinner at Flying Fish, renting a 2-person surrey bike, sharing a boozy dessert at Ample Hills Creamery, and ending the evening by wandering the grounds of Disney’s BoardWalk Resort.
 You can also catch the nightly fireworks from the boardwalk!